-Statutory Reserve
+15. Statutory Reserve

-In accordance with Companies Regulations in Saudi Arabia and the Company's By-Laws, the Company is required to transfer 10% of its net annual income to a statutory reserve.
-According to the By-Laws, the Company may resolve to discontinue such transfers when the reserve totals 30% of the share capital.
-As such condition is achieved, the Company decided to stop such transfers and this reserve is not available for distribution.
+In accordance with Companies' Act in Saudi Arabia and the Company's Article of Association, the Company is required to transfer 10% of its net annual income to a statutory reserve until this reserve reaches 30% of the share capital.
+This statutory reserve is not available for distribution to shareholders.
+No amounts have been transferred to the statutory reserve in the presented statements due to the reserve reaching the required statutory percentage.